Tweet Dr. Steen's website:

 Art

-She specializes in positive psychology (the scientific study of positive emotions, character traits, and institutions), anxiety, mood disorders, substance abuse, and addiction therapy for individuals, couples, and families.
+Dr. Steen specializes in positive psychology (the scientific study of positive emotions, character traits, and institutions), anxiety, mood disorders, substance abuse, trauma, and addiction therapy for individuals, couples, and families.

 EMDR Certification, EMDRIA, Tracy Steen